srobo/runbook/docs/kit/logistics/kit-testing.md

 ### Batteries and Chargers

+There are no automated tests for the batteries or chargers.
+However, these items need both testing and collation.

+Prior to any testing, the batteries and chargers need to have their asset codes manually scanned so that the inventory can be updated.

+Next the IMAX B6 Chargers are used to storage charge the batteries.
+This will be the test for both the battery and the charger.
+To access storage charge follow the [competitor documentation](https://studentrobotics.org/docs/kit/batteries/imax_b6_charger#ChargingChecklist) except when reaching the "LiPo BALANCE" screen continue pressing `Inc.` unitl the screen reads "LiPo STORAGE".

 ### USB Cable Testing

 As of SR2024, the vast majority of kit issues reported throughout the year and to the helpdesks are due to faulty USB cables.